MaryJ25/WebScraper/README.md

-#Vinted web scraper
+#The New and improved Vinted web scraper

-The scrape and store module contains files that allow for data to be scraped from Vinted and then stored in a Postgre SQL database.
+The scrape and store directory contains files that allow for data to be scraped from Vinted and then stored in a Postgre SQL database.
+It also contains the geckodriver needed for selenium to run Firefox and scrape the data

 Here's an example for how to use this module and the functions in it: